olmallet81/URT/README.md

 The Python wrapper behaves the same way than under C++, the only difference being when the user wants single precision instead of double precision, he will have to convert Python data, double precision by default to single precision as shown in the example above with *yf* and *xf* and URT class name followed by *_f* (*OLS_f* instead of *OLS_d*).

-Important: all URT classes accept numpy arrays only as arguments, *OLS_d* and *OLS_f* classes need a 1-dimension array for the dependent variable vector and a 2-dimension array for the matrix of independent variables.
+Important: all URT classes accept Numpy arrays only as arguments, *OLS_d* and *OLS_f* classes need a 1-dimension array for the dependent variable vector and a 2-dimension array for the matrix of independent variables.
 All other classes (unit root tests) need a 1-dimension array.
-Blaze matrices have been set to be column-major so numpy arrays need to be Fortran style.
+Blaze matrices have been set to be column-major so Numpy arrays need to be Fortran style.

+NB: When passing a Numpy array from Python to the Cython wrapper, no copy will be made, the same memory will be re-used for better performance.
+The same will happen when returning an array from C++ to Python, Numpy under Cython will wrap this array without making any copy.

 ## RcppURT: URT for R
 URT can be called from R. The Rcpp wrapper has been written with the C++ linear algebra library Armadillo and the R package RcppArmadillo.
+He is located in ./URT/R.

 RcppURT contains two different wrappers for URT C++ classes: